wp-plugins/nomorecaptchas/readme.txt

 In other words, it protects the pages where you would normally place a Captcha code.

 = How do I set up protection for my contact forms? = We have optimized NoMoreCaptchas to work with Contact Form 7, the most widely used contact form plugin.
-There's some minor copying and pasting in the code to do - don't worry, it's pretty simple, and to make sure you really only have to cut and paste, we posted the instructions for you here: http://nomorecaptchas.com/configure-contact-form-7.
+All you have to do is place the NoMoreCaptchas code in the same place as your Contact Form 7 shortcode and you're all set.We posted the instructions for you here: http://nomorecaptchas.com/configure-contact-form-7.
 If you use a different contact form plugin, please contact us at support@nomorecaptchas.com and we can help you set it up.

 = How can I tell if NoMoreCaptchas is working? = Seeing NoMoreCaptchas in action is believing, and there's no better place to see it happen than your Dashboard, located at http://nomorecaptchas.com/customer-dashboard/.
 If you have a free version of NoMoreCaptchas, you'll see the last 400 actions.
 If you're one of your subscribers (thanks!) you'll be able to customize your view.